Immanuel Ness: Political engagement

-Working class spontaneity and Marxism–Leninism
+Theoretical approach to labor organizing

 In 1990s, his research became more critical of traditional unions, and he began to participate in advancing rank-and-file self-activity outside of traditional structures through new forms of autonomist Marxist unions.
 His advocacy included solidarity efforts with new and independent unions that had few or limited links to trade union centers and affiliates.
 Much of his organizing, advocacy, and research since 2015 has focused on a rejection of utopian and idealist notions propounded by social democrats, anarchists, Western Marxists, and through applying an anti-imperialist state-centered Marxist approach rooted in unequal exchange between the rich countries of the Global North and poor countries of the Global South, which comprise 85% of the world’s population.
 Ness is formulating a reconceptualization of the centrality of the working class as a social force in building disciplined workers parties, accountable to mass workers and actually existing socialist states (AES).